HireUp-Turing/HireUp_backend/README.md

 _If you get errors concerning the `FLASK_APP` environment not being set, try `$ export FLASK_APP=manage.py`_

+_These instructions will be modified once an `.env` file is added to this repo._

 ### CLI commands
 - `$ python manage.py routes` returns available routes
 - _Coming soon... database migrate/seeding commands._